 - I pledge to be mindful of my carbon footprint.
 This means I will do my best to fly less, and use alternate forms of transportation whenever possible.
 I will combine trips and work projects to reduce the number of long-haul flights I take every year, and will carbon offset the flights that I do take.

 - I pledge to promote sustainable tourism.
 This means not only writing about ways to travel more responsibly, but also doing my best to support travel brands and destinations that also prioritize sustainable tourism.
-(There's a reason I work so closely with companies like Intrepid Travel, which in 2020 will actually be a climate positive company.)

 - I pledge to reduce my use of single-use plastics.
 I'm already traveling with my own reusable water bottle, straw, and utensils.
 I'll continue to reduce single plastic use as much as I can, and be mindful of the waste I'm leaving behind.

 - I pledge to contribute to local economies.
 Sustainable tourism is about more than just being eco-friendly.
 It also means leaving a positive economic impact behind.
-I do my best to spend my money in ways that support local businesses and reduce leakages.
+I do my best to spend my money in ways that support local businesses and reduce economic leakages.

 - I pledge to donate wisely.
 Whether it's carbon offsetting or donating to other sustainable initiatives, I promise to do so thoughtfully.
-In 2020, Round Door Media will be donating 1% of all paid marketing campaign profits to projects that are working to fight climate change around the world (more info below).
+Starting in 2020, Round Door Media will be donating 1% of all paid marketing campaign profits to projects that are working to fight climate change around the world (more info below).

 - I pledge to vote.
 Lastly, you can argue that travel and politics “shouldn't mix” until you're blue in the face, but the reality is that the two are inexorably linked.
 And I know it's my duty as a responsible world citizen to continue using my right to vote to vote for people and programs that will ultimately help the planet.
 We can only do so much as individuals; the big changes that will really matter will have to come from corporations and governments.